 This session was both challenging and enlightening for me.

-The first discussion I had with Ms L, she explained that she didn’t want any airbrushing on her photographs.
+The first discussion I had with L, she explained that she didn’t want any airbrushing on her photographs.
 Her intention was to view and explore facets of herself through a photographer’s eyes.
 The photographs could be colour or black and white processed, as I normally would, but otherwise remain untouched.
 I was incredibly excited, but also a little fearful.
-I felt like my photography would also be very ‘naked’ – the truth is that sometimes airbrushing can help you mould and sculpt a pose that you may not have got entirely right in camera.
+I felt like my photography would also be very ‘naked’.
+The truth is that sometimes airbrushing can help you mould and sculpt a pose that you may not have got entirely right in camera.
 Sometimes it’s hard to get a pose absolutely perfect, I might miss things on the day, or prioritise the flow and energy of a session – knowing I can fix it in post if necessary.

-So when it came to Ms L’s session I decided that I would really focus on ensuring that everything was absolutely right in camera.
+So when it came to L’s session I decided that I would really focus on ensuring that everything was absolutely right in camera.
 Surprisingly, I took less photos and found myself really improving on posing.
-This session was actually a real revelation and I’m very grateful, especially that Ms L was happy for me to share her beautiful photographs with you.
+This session was actually a real revelation and I’m very grateful, especially that L was happy for me to share her beautiful photographs with you.